CtrlK

 Specificity

-Names domains (AWS/Azure/GCP, Terraform/OpenTofu/CDK, FinOps) and some general actions (infrastructure design, cost optimization), but doesn't list specific concrete actions like 'generate Terraform modules', 'create cost reports', or 'design VPC architectures'.
+Names domains (AWS/Azure/GCP, Terraform/OpenTofu/CDK, FinOps) and some broad actions (infrastructure design, cost optimization), but doesn't list specific concrete actions like 'generate Terraform modules', 'create cost reports', or 'design VPC architectures'.
 The terms are more category labels than actionable capabilities.

 2 / 3